-- .01 The actuary should correct any data defect or calculation error which a subsequent event reveals. - .02 For work with respect to an entity, the actuary should take a subsequent event into account (other than in a pro forma calculation) if the subsequent event provides information about the entity as it was at the calculation date, retroactively makes the entity a different entity at the calculation date, or makes the entity a different entity after the calculation date and a purpose of the work is to report on the entity as it will be as a result of the event.
+- .01 The actuary should correct any data defect or calculation error that is revealed by a subsequent event. - .02 For work with respect to an entity, the actuary should take a subsequent event into account (other than in a pro forma calculation) if the subsequent event provides information about the entity as it was at the calculation date, retroactively makes the entity different at the calculation date, or makes the entity different after the calculation date and a purpose of the work is to report on the entity as it will be as a result of the event.

-The actuary should not take the subsequent event into account if it makes the entity a different entity after the calculation date and a purpose of the work is to report on the entity as it was at the calculation date.
-However, the actuary should report that subsequent event.
+.03 The actuary should not take the subsequent event into account if it makes the entity different after the calculation date and a purpose of the work is to report on the entity as it was at the calculation date.
+Nevertheless, the actuary should report that subsequent event.
 [Effective December 1, 2002]